lubranoa/CS340-Golf-Tracker-DB/README.md

 ### Database Layout

-This database has seven different tables of entities that it stores, including one intersection table of the single Many-to-Many relationship in the database.
+This relational database has seven different tables of entities that it stores, including one intersection table of the single Many-to-Many relationship in the database.
 Each entity has its own unique (per-table) ID number along with other notable attributes and any relationships it has with other entities.

   - `courses` Entity
     - Stores golf courses with a name and a US state location.